THE MUD HOME

 Picture

 So you've got your basic solar power equipment.
 All well and good.
 However, trouble brews when you want to use appliances that need more power than your system can handle.
-This is where you a cursory amount of electrical knowledge goes a long way.
+This is where a cursory amount of electrical knowledge goes a long way.

 Volts = Electricity’s equivalent to water pressure.
 The higher the voltage the more electrical current flows.